harvardinformatics/website/content/pages/about.md

         </div>
         <div class="team-blurb">
                 <p>
-                 Bioinformatician working on proteomics analysis, in particular to support quantitative and computational work with the Woo Lab in the Chemistry and Chemical Biology department."
+                 Bioinformatician working on proteomics analysis, in particular to support quantitative and computational work with the Woo Lab in the Chemistry and Chemical Biology department.
                 </p>
                 <p>
                 <a href="mailto:allanosgarrido@fas.harvard.edu">allanosgarrido at harvard</a>